 Join us on Thursday, April 22 at 1:00 pm (EDT) // 6:00 pm (BST) for an On My Watch virtual discussion on the plan to restore Bennerley Viaduct and transform it into a recreational venue encouraging outdoor exercise and community gathering, putting heritage at the heart of health and well-being.
-The conversation will feature Kieran Lee, Community Engagement Officer from the Friends of Bennerley Viaduct, and Tim Dunn, railway architecture historian, author, and broadcaster/TV presenter.
+The conversation will feature Kieran Lee, Community Engagement Officer from the Friends of Bennerley Viaduct; Tim Dunn, railway architecture historian, author, and broadcaster/TV presenter; and Rebecca Chan, Executive Director of Friends of the Rail Park in Philadelphia.
 The event will be hosted by WMF Britain Executive Director, John Darlington.

 Date: Thursday, April 22

 Time: 1:00 pm (EDT) // 6:00 PM (BST)